reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 We can deduce what it is, though, right?
 It's called `func`, which isn't meant to trick you.
 It's probably a function.
 And the return value `func(x)` reinforces that.
 We call functions with parenthesis, passing in their parameters as required.

 You may feel that the code above assumes too much.
 You're right, it does.
-It's easily broken, and not easily put to use.
-It's an exercise.
-As an exercise, though, once you understand what each part does and needs, it isn't hard to make an example that puts `apply_x` to use.
+As an exercise, though, once you understand what each part does and needs, it isn't too hard to make an example that puts `apply_x` to use.

 Before I say more, see if you can put `apply_x` to use.
 Feel free to use `apply_five`.